hashxim/hconMD/work_md/Obsidian/Stand out in Hiring Process.md

 ## Play to your Strength
 - Don't fight on even playing fields
-- If you have unique
+- If you have unique attributes / competitive advantage, use them.
+- Hype up the advantage
+- Make them know what makes you special

+## Show your Passion
+-